Teenage Fanclub: 2008–2018: Shadows, Here and Love's departure

+2019–2025: Arrival of Euros Childs, Endless Arcade and Nothing Lasts Forever

 After Love's departure, Euros Childs joined the band on keyboards and vocals, with Dave McGowan switching over to bass and vocals.
 A new album with this line-up, titled Endless Arcade, was recorded in early and late 2019.
 It was originally planned for release in October 2020 to coincide with a UK and Europe tour the following November and December.
 However, the tour was rescheduled for April and May 2021 due to the COVID-19 pandemic, and the album's release date would eventually be set for 5 March 2021.
 The album release date and tour would end up being rescheduled once again, with Endless Arcade coming out on 30 April 2021 and the tour dates postponed to September 2021 and April and May 2022.

-On 23 May 2023, Teenage Fanclub announced the September release of their twelfth album, Nothing Lasts Forever.
+On September 22, 2023, the band released its twelfth studio album, Nothing Lasts Forever, which placed highly on albums-of-the-year lists from music magazines, Mojo and Uncut.

+2026–present: Do Not Dare to Dream

+The band will release its thirteenth studio album, Do Not Dare to Dream, on October 9, 2026 on Merge Records.
+The band recorded the album at Black Bay Studio on the remote Scottish island of Great Bernera in the Outer Hebrides.

 Other projects

-Norman Blake formed the two-person band Jonny with Euros Childs.
+Blake formed the two-person band Jonny with Childs.
 In 2012, Blake also formed a Canadian-based supergroup with Joe Pernice and Mike Belitsky called the New Mendicants.
+In 2022, Blake played a one-off acoustic concert with Bernard Butler and James Grant during Celtic Connections playing songs from all three of their catalogues.
+They have since continued to tour together and released an eponymous album of new songs in 2025.

-Raymond McGinley joined Dave McGowan's folk group Snowgoose, whose debut album Harmony Springs was released in 2012.
+McGinley joined McGowan's folk group Snowgoose, whose debut album Harmony Springs was released in 2012.

-After playing bass on Jonny's 2011 eponymous debut album, Dave McGowan became Belle and Sebastian's touring bassist in 2011, and appeared on their 2015 album Girls in Peacetime Want to Dance.
+After playing bass on Jonny's 2011 eponymous debut album, McGowan became Belle and Sebastian's touring bassist in 2011, and appeared on their 2015 album Girls in Peacetime Want to Dance.
 On 3 November 2018, he became an official member of the band.

-Gerard Love released his solo album Electric Cables in 2012 using the alias Lightships.
-The album also featured instrumental contributions from Dave McGowan and former Teenage Fanclub drummer Brendan O'Hare.
+Love released his solo album Electric Cables in 2012 using the alias Lightships.
+The album also featured instrumental contributions from McGowan and O'Hare.

-Francis Macdonald released an album of minimalist classical music, Music for String Quartet, Piano & Celeste, in 2015.
-Macdonald played piano and celeste, with strings by members of the Scottish Ensemble.
+Francis MacDonald released an album of minimalist classical music, Music for String Quartet, Piano & Celeste, in 2015.
+MacDonald played piano and celeste, with strings by members of the Scottish Ensemble.

-Paul Quinn released three self composed albums: North Pole on his own Bellbeat Music label; Go! on Re-Action Recordings, and High Five.
+Quinn released three self composed albums: North Pole on his own Bellbeat Music label; Go! on Re-Action Recordings, and High Five.
 Quinn released a digital only release of demos before deciding to call time on the Primary 5.